AdesharaBrijesh/HealthAlly/README.md

 We welcome contributions!
 If you'd like to contribute to the project, feel free to fork the repository and submit a pull request with your changes.
 Please ensure to follow the project's code style and include tests where applicable.

+To contribute:

+1. Fork the repository.
+2. Create a new branch (`git checkout -b feature-branch`).
+3. Make your changes.
+4. Commit your changes (`git commit -m 'Add new feature'`).
+5. Push to the branch (`git push origin feature-branch`).
+6. Open a Pull Request.

 ---

 ## License